oozr/invasive_plants/app/blog_posts/Dresden_Nexus_Conference_2025_Announcement.md

 ### Theme for 2025: The Future of Resources and the Resources for the Future

-The theme for DNC 2025 [insert theme here, e.g., "Building Resilience Through Integrated Solutions"] underscores the importance of integrating social, economic, and environmental dimensions to address complex global challenges.
+The theme for DNC 2025 underscores the importance of integrating social, economic, and environmental dimensions to address complex global challenges.
 From climate change adaptation to urban sustainability, the conference will explore strategies for achieving systemic transformation.

 ### Why Attend DNC 2025?